 Good Food Institute Executive Director Bruce Friedrich says Cargill’s investment in Aleph Farms, announced today, is part of a growing shift within the conventional meat industry to drive and capitalize on meat production transformation.

 “We’re just at the beginning of a tremendous growth period for the cell-based meat industry, which is being spurred on with the support of the world’s biggest meat companies,” said Mr. Friedrich.

 “With global demand for meat set to double by 2050, capturing even a fraction of this burgeoning market would represent a massive opportunity for cell-based meat companies.
 Companies like Cargill recognize the immense investment opportunity to diversify their portfolios and reap the profits as this nascent industry takes form,” he said.

 Research from The Good Food Institute documents that investors have put more than $73 million into cell-based meat companies globally since the field emerged as a commercial industry in 2015, with $50 million invested in 2018 alone.
 These investors have included global meat industry giants like Cargill, Tyson Foods, and PHW Group.

 Cargill is America’s largest privately held company and is the world’s number three meat producer after Tyson Foods and the Brazillian meat conglomerate JBS.

-Aleph Farms’ $11.65 million fundraising haul makes it one of the top four funded cell-based meat companies globally, behind Memphis Meats and CUBIQ Foods, who have raised $22 million and $14 million respectively, and just ahead of cell-based meat pioneer Mosa Meat, which has brought in $9 million.
+Aleph Farms’ $11.65 million fundraising haul makes it one of the top four funded cell-based meat companies globally, behind UPSIDE Foods and CUBIQ Foods, who have raised $22 million and $14 million respectively, and just ahead of cell-based meat pioneer Mosa Meat, which has brought in $9 million.